evnbr/bindery/docs/docs.md

 ##### `Bindery.PageBreak`
 Adds or avoids page breaks for the selected element.
-- `selector`: Which elements the rule should be applied to.
+- `selector` Which elements the rule should be applied to.
-- `position`: `'before', 'after', 'both', 'avoid'`— Where to insert the break.
+- `position` `'before', 'after', 'both', 'avoid'`— Where to insert the break.
-- `continue`: `'left', 'right', 'any'` — Whether to continue flowing contents after the break on a specific page. `Optional`
+- `continue` `'left', 'right', 'any'` — Whether to continue flowing contents after the break on a specific page. `Optional`

 {% highlight js %}